zerocarbonbritain/hourlymodel/readme.md

 - Cost model: there is currently no integrated cost model in the javascript implementation.

-- Carbon capture and storage technology options not yet implemented, either using fossil fuels or bio-energy.
+- Carbon capture, storage or utilisation technology options not yet implemented, either using fossil fuels, bio-energy, or process emissions.